So, you are going to be a Dad. Congratulation!

 Then the magic happens, and you conceive.
 Within the first month, the fertilized egg embeds into the womb, and her body is transformed into a child-bearing machine.

 Get your head around that.

-The riskiest trimester, the first 12 weeks can be a worrying time, as the ball of cells is expanding rapidly.
-Every single change needs to be perfectly executed in a timely manner by Nature!
+The riskiest trimester, the first 12 weeks, can be a worrying time, as the ball of cells is expanding rapidly.
+Every single change needs to be perfectly executed promptly by Nature!